-Inside information within the company and transactions on Finnair financial instruments by persons discharging managerial responsibilities in the company or their closely associated persons are managed in accordance with the Market Abuse Regulation (MAR) and the insider guidelines of Nasdaq Helsinki and of the company.
-The company's insider guideline also applies to employees in the so-called informative core of the company.
+Inside information within the company and transactions on Finnair financial instruments by persons discharging managerial responsibilities in the company or their closely related persons are managed in accordance with the Market Abuse Regulation (MAR) and the insider guidelines of Nasdaq Helsinki and of the company.
+The company's insider rules also apply to employees in the so-called informative core of the company.

-The company maintains a list of persons discharging managerial responsibilities in Finnair (managers), including their closely associated persons and entities, who are under the obligation to notify the company and the Financial Supervisory Authority of their transactions on the company's financial instruments within three business days of the execution of the transaction.
+The company maintains a list of persons discharging managerial responsibilities in Finnair (managers), including their closely related persons and entities, who are under the obligation to notify the company and the Financial Supervisory Authority of their transactions on the company's financial instruments within three business days of the execution of the transaction.
 The company is under the obligation to disclose these transactions in a stock exchange release during the same period.
 The company's managers refer to the members of Finnair's Board of Directors and of the Executive Board.

-The company's managers and employees in the so-called informative core of the company are bound by a closed window on trading, which begings 30 days before the release of interim or annual results and continues until the end of the release date.
+The company's managers and employees in the so-called informative core of the company are bound by a closed window on trading, which begins 30 days before the release of interim or annual results and continues until the end of the release date.
 The company may also impose other trading restrictions and grant exemptions in accordance with its insider guidelines.

 The company's managers and employees in the so-called informative core of the company must give an advance notice to the company before the execution of a planned transaction.
-In addition they can request an advance assessment of the legality of a planned transaction.
+In addition, they can request an advance assessment of the legality of a planned transaction.
 The advance notice obligation and advance assessment opportunity are intended to reduce the risk of trading during a closed trading window or at a time when the company has undisclosed inside information.
 Giving an advance notice does not affect the responsibility of the company's managers and employees in its so-called informative core regarding the abuse of inside information.

-The disclosure policy of the company requires, in accordance with the Market Abuse Regulation (MAR), that the company disclose as soon as possible any inside information it may have.
-However, the disclosure may be delayed if the requirements specified in the regulation are met.
-The identification of inside information and decisions regarding the disclosure or delay of disclosure are made by the company's Disclosure Committee, which includes the CEO, CFO, SVP Communications and General Counsel.
-The Disclosure Committee assesses information within the company every two weeks or otherwise whenever necessary.
-If the company delays the disclosure of inside information, it establishes a project-specific insider list and enters the persons with access to the relevant information on the list.
+The disclosure policy of the company requires, in accordance with the Market Abuse Regulation (MAR), that the company discloses as soon as possible any inside information it may have.
+However, the disclosure may be delayed if the requirements specified in MAR are met.
+The identification of inside information and decisions regarding the disclosure or delay of disclosure are made by the company's Disclosure Committee, which comprises of the members of the Executive Board.
+The Disclosure Committee assesses the company's information every two weeks or otherwise whenever necessary.
+If the company delays the disclosure of inside information, it establishes a project-specific insider list and enters the persons with access to the relevant information on the insider list.